Hot Space

 Hot Space is the tenth studio album by the British rock band Queen.
-It was released on 4 May 1982 by EMI Records in the UK and by Elektra Records in the US.
-Marking a notable shift in direction from their earlier work, they employed many elements of disco, funk, rhythm and blues, dance and pop music on the album.
-This made the album less popular with fans who preferred the traditional rock style they had come to associate with the band.
+It was released on 4 May 1982 by EMI Records in the United Kingdom and by Elektra Records in the United States.
+Marking a notable shift in direction from their earlier work, they employed many elements of disco, funk, R&B, dance, pop and new wave music on the album.
+Combined with the ongoing backlash against disco music, this made the album less popular with fans who preferred the traditional rock style they had come to associate with the band.
 Queen's decision to record a dance-oriented album germinated with the massive success of their 1980 hit "Another One Bites the Dust" in the US.

 "Under Pressure", Queen's collaboration with David Bowie, was released in 1981 and became the band's second number one hit in the UK.
 Although included on Hot Space, the song was a separate project and was recorded ahead of the album, before the controversy over Queen's new disco-influenced rock sound.
 The album's second single, "Body Language", peaked at number 11 on the US charts.